svigerske/gamsworhp/README.md

 The latter will install the build of the GAMS/Worhp interface as solver WORHP in GAMS.
 The GAMS system directory need to be writable.

+### Building on Windows (MSVC 32bit)

+Modify paths in './buildcl.sh'.

+Open msys, so that cl is found in the PATH.
+Run 'buildcl.sh'.
+This will also execute 'gamsinstwin.sh' to install GAMS/Worph as a solver in GAMS.

 ### Testing